Finish Coat Stucco: Texture, Thickness & Application Guide

 | Coarse / Swirl | 3.0 mm | 1/8" |

 Because acrylics are factory-mixed, their viscosity is chemically calibrated.
-Plasterers must never "water down" an acrylic finish to stretch its coverage.
-Doing so dilutes the acrylic binders, ruins the chemical bond, and leads to color splotchiness and premature peeling.
+Plasterers should not water down an acrylic finish to stretch coverage.
+Doing so can dilute the acrylic binders, weaken the bond, and lead to color splotchiness or premature peeling.

 3. Traditional Finish Coats (Cement-Based)